Decoding the Critique Mechanism in Large Reasoning Models: The Geometry of Critique Ability

 For each layer $\ell$, we train a linear probe $f_{\ell}(h)=W_{\ell}h+b_{\ell}$ with $W_{\ell}\in\mathbb{R}^{2\times d}$, where $d$ is the size of feature vectors, to distinguish the baseline from intervened activations.
 The probe is trained with AdamW (learning rate $10^{-3}$) for 100 epochs, with a cosine schedule.

-We evaluate on in-distribution (ID) GSM8K-Error and out-of-distribution (OOD) MATH500-Error, reporting layer-wise Area Under the Receiver Operating Characteristic Curve (AUROC) and Expected Calibration Error (ECE).
-In Table \ref{tab:linear_probing_results_main}, we report the linear probing results across models, selecting for each model the layer with the highest ID AUROC and lowest ID ECE.
-Results for all layers and models are provided in the Appendix \ref{sec:activation_separability_app}.
+We observe consistently strong probing performance across all models and both datasets, with near-perfect AUROC.
+This indicates that the underlying activations remain linearly separable despite the matching final answers.
+This separability suggests that the hidden self-correction ability discovered in Section \ref{sec:hidden_recovery} corresponds to a single linear direction in the latent space.

-We observe consistently high probing performance of all models on both datasets with almost perfect AUROC, indicating that the underlying activations remain linearly separable across all evaluated models despite the matching final answers.
-The linear separability suggests that the hidden self-correction ability discovered in Section \ref{sec:hidden_recovery} corresponds to a single linear direction in the latent space.
+One concern is whether this near-perfect separability reflects \textbf{hidden self-correction} or an activation shift induced by the \textbf{corrupted reasoning style}.
+Appendix~\ref{sec:probe_validity_app} rules this out: recovered and unrecovered samples --- despite sharing the same corrupted CoT --- remain representationally distinct.